baptistefraisse/ffdd/README.md

 **Disclaimer**: This code is not meant to compete with or replace high-fidelity simulation tools.
 It is not intended for precision nuclear data work or safety-critical applications.

 ## Quick start

-Full documentation (installation, quick start, and concepts) is available on: http://127.0.0.1:8000/ffdd/

 Clone the repository and install in editable mode: